Three Basic Practices for Managers to Link Team Members to Success

-How do we shift from the mindset that performance feedback, reviews, and planning is only an annual or semi-annual process that interrupts the flow of business to a mindset that includes high-level awareness and clarity about what the team is strategically doing to work together and be successful on a weekly basis?
-The flow of business depends on the right people performing the right behaviors to be successful.
-The following steps are defined to be a simple way to change your own mindset about your department and the focus needed for each person so that you can keep easy tabs on strategic progress each week.
+How can we shift from a mindset that performance feedback, reviews, and planning are only annual or semi-annual processes that interrupt the flow of business to one that includes high-level awareness and clarity about what the team is strategically doing to work together and be successful every week?
+The flow of business depends on the right people exhibiting the right behaviors to achieve success.
+The following steps outline a simple approach to changing your mindset about your department and the focus required for each person, enabling you to track strategic progress easily each week.

 1. Understand the business strategies for your department.

 Get a cup of coffee and take one hour to highlight the performance strengths and needs for improvement for each of your employees.
-Are they aware of the needs for improvement?
+Are they aware of the need for improvement?
 If you haven’t communicated them clearly, then they are not.
 Create no more than three clear developmental goals for each employee.
-Find time to review these as a follow-up to step one above and explain how the improvements tie in to the departmental goals and strategies for success.
-Set a time each month to check in for 15 minutes with each employee on their progress of the development goals.
+Engage them in the process of helping to develop these goals to see if you are in alignment.
+Then, find time to review these individual development goals as a requirement of the departmental goals and strategies for success (as outlined in the step above).
+Schedule a 15-minute check-in with each employee each month to review their progress toward development goals.

 3. Journal weekly activity.

 Assign yourself 30 minutes at the end of each week to log your performance observations for each employee.
-Log them into a spreadsheet or a performance management system like BLOOM® so that you can share the observations with the employee and ask any questions for clarification in your next meeting.
-By committing to this journaling process each week, you will be instantly more aware of what your employees are doing at a higher level and will be taking time to compare notes with your expectations.
-This will not only keep you relevant in the eyes of your employees, it will enable you to see the trial for success rather than letting the year slip by without understanding where things went wrong if you didn’t meet your goals.
+Log them into a spreadsheet or a team leadership platform, such as BLOOM®, so that you can share the observations with the employee and ask any questions for clarification during your next meeting.
+By committing to this journaling process each week, you will become instantly more aware of what your employees are doing at a higher level and will take the time to compare notes with your expectations.
+This will not only keep you relevant in the eyes of your employees, it will also enable you to see the trial for success rather than letting the year slip by without understanding where things went wrong if you didn’t meet your goals.

-By focusing on performance and goals at shorter, regular intervals you’re better able to reward progress and to head off disaster.
-You’re empowered with up-to-date information about your team and can use this knowledge to more easily adapt to new situations and ultimately to more clearly see how your team contributes to the organization’s success.
+By focusing on performance and goals at shorter, regular intervals, you’re better able to reward progress and to head off disaster.
+You’re empowered with up-to-date information about your team.
+You can use this knowledge to more easily adapt to new situations, ultimately gaining a clearer understanding of how your team contributes to the organization’s success.

 Share Your Experience